 15. Make a Water Glass Xylophone

-While you don’t technically have to wait until summer to conduct this musical experiment, the rainbow colours and water-filled jars seem perfectly suited for the warmer weather!
+While you don’t technically have to wait until summer to conduct this musical experiment, the rainbow colors and water-filled jars seem perfectly suited for the warmer weather!

 Read the full tutorial: Water Glass Xylophone